mcsquared/rptp/README.md

 - A recent Rust 2024 edition toolchain (stable).
 - A Unix-like environment for running the daemon examples and tests.
+- A docker environment for end-to-end acceptance testing

 ### Build and test the core